ikbalcaus/HandSketch/dataset/readme.md

 ## Make a folder for each character and place corresponding images in it.
-Exaple:
+Example:
 ## 1
  **[image1].jpg**
  **[image2].jpg**